bkuzmanoski/dotfiles/readme.md

 - **VS Code**

   - Log in and enable settings sync
+  - Position Command Center in center
-  - Re-set "chat.commandCenter.enabled" to `false`
+  - Set "chat.commandCenter.enabled" to `false`